buschbirk/logs_analysis_udacity/README.md

 # Logs Analysis

-This project uses a Postgres database to analyse data from a fictional news site.
+This project uses a PostgreSQL database to analyse data from a fictional news site.

 ## Getting Started